Transform and Entropy Coding in AV2: AV2 Transform and Entropy Coding Design

 The design allocates more contexts for LF coefficients particularly for the DC and lower-order AC terms, and fewer contexts for default and 1D coefficients.
 AV2 also departs from AV1's design by employing distinct and simplified context derivation rules for chroma.
 As shown in Table \ref{tab:atc_br_uv} chroma uses a fixed clip of 3 and requires fewer contexts reducing complexity and memory requirements.

 For the LR coding pass the context index is derived similarly from \texttt{nstats} with rules varying by channel (luma or chroma) and region (LF or Default) as detailed in Table \ref{tab:low_range_context_av2}.
 Luma uses a clip of 6, while chroma uses a clip of 3.
 Additional offsets are applied based on coefficient position (e.g., DC vs. non-DC) in the LF region.
+Chroma does not have a LR pass in the LF region since BR has more symbol counts.

 \paragraph{Unified Scanning for 2D Transforms} AV1 employs different scan orders based on transform block dimensions: up-right diagonal for wide blocks, bottom-left diagonal for tall blocks, and zig-zag for square blocks.
 AV2 simplifies this by using a unified up-right diagonal scan for all 2D TBs regardless of TB dimensions.
 This reduces complexity by eliminating conditional switching of scan orders based on TB size and coding pass.